Icenium/bond-content/2-use-device-camera.md

 > Tip: The `data-align` attribute controls which side of the navbar the button appears on.
 Try playing with it to see how it affects the app's layout.

 The next step is to listen for clicks on the button, and then add a photo to the listview.
-You'll do so using Kendo UI's MVVM data bindings, as it provides an elegant way to the data (or the model) from the view.
+You'll do so using Kendo UI's MVVM data bindings, as they provide an elegant way to separate the data (or the model) from the view.

 <hr data-action="start" />